Archives (Med school so far)

 The nerdy truth (Or: why I will never be a fashion icon)

-Second Semester / Second Year
+Second Semester / First Year

 Don’t make med students introduce themselves